Grading Chicago Bears' 5 Most Improved Positional Units

 Pace wasn't going to address safety and leave cornerback untouched.

 Corner, especially on the boundaries, was an absolute mess last year.
-Tracy Porter hobbled through the season while he could and Kyle Fuller never even took the field, leaving the position a mess without adequate safety oversight.
+Tracy Porter hobbled through the season while he could and Kyle Fuller never even took the field, leaving the position in disarray without adequate safety oversight.

 The dire situation left fans wanting major free-agent names such as Stephon Gilmore.
 Instead, they got Marcus Cooper and Prince Amukamara.